 - + copy Created with Sketch.

-Programmatically, the studio is specialized in four main aspects: work spaces, healthcare architecture, singular residential and educational architecture.
-However, beyond the programs, they look for the opportunity to generate flexible and resilient architectures that are capable of responding to the needs of the present, and those that are to come.
+Programmatically, the studio specializes in four main areas: workspaces, healthcare architecture, distinctive residential projects, and educational architecture.
+Nevertheless, beyond programs, they seek opportunities to create flexible and resilient architectures capable of responding to both present and future needs.

-Geographically, the studio has its origins in Valladolid, but in its last stage it has opened up to the national and international scene.
-Developing architectural projects for public and private clients, with wide recognition of its quality.
-Among the recent work, the Salem Town Hall in Germany stands out, (Castilla y León Architecture Award 2020-21 and finalist in the Spanish Architecture Biennial 2021), or the rehabilitation of a pavilion for the Courts of Alcalá de Henares (Award COAM 2021).
+Geographically, the studio originated in Valladolid but, in its latest stage, has expanded its scope to the national and international scene, developing projects for both public and private clients, widely recognized for their quality.
+Among their recent works are the Salem Town Hall in Germany (Castilla y León Architecture Award 2020–21 and finalist in the Spanish Architecture Biennial 2021) and the rehabilitation of a pavilion for the Courts of Alcalá de Henares (COAM Award 2021).

-The studio currently has projects under development or construction in Barcelona, Mallorca, Toledo, Malaga and several cities in Castilla y León.
+The studio currently has ongoing or under-construction projects in Barcelona, Mallorca, Toledo, Málaga, and several cities across Castilla y León.

 Read more